MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 ```{r}
 my_vector <- c(1,5,10, 7, 2)
 ```
-The commands returns no value to the screen, a variable of type **vector** called "my_vector" is created.
+The commands return no value to the screen, a variable of type **vector** called "my_vector" is created.
 Variable names are totally arbitrary.

 The anatomy of the vector: